 - Swelling or redness around mouth or eyes

 - An extreme reaction can be anaphylaxis

-There wasn’t an immediate change as she still had cow’s milk in her system and in mine.
-Over the first week on the new formula we saw a slow improvement.
-She was still being sick with the reflux, but we could see a difference.
-I was feeling more positive and baby girl seemed so much happier.
+There isn’t an immediate improvement when they start on the special formula as they still have cow’s milk in their system.
+Over the first week on the new formula, we saw a slow improvement.
+My baby was still being sick with the reflux, but the other symptoms were improving and she was being less fussy.

 If your baby starts to improve and then gets worse again you can talk to your GP about trialing them on a formula which contains no traces of cow’s milk.

 It is better to stay on a formula which contains traces of cow’s milk if your baby can stomach it as it helps to build up a tolerance to cow’s milk.